-BMIT Technologies p.l.c. is a public limited liability company listed on the Malta Stock Exchange and is incorporated in Malta.
+BMIT Technologies p.l.c. is a public limited liability company incorporated in Malta with its ordinary shares listed on the Malta Stock Exchange.
+Its registered address is Building SCM 02, Level 2, SmartCity Malta, Ricasoli, Kalkara, SCM 1001, Malta.
 The Company's immediate parent is GO with its registered address at GO Fra Diegu Street, Marsa, Malta, and its ultimate parent is Société Nationale des Télécommunications (Tunisie Telecom), the registered office of which is situated at Tunisie Telecom Building, 1053 Jardins du Lac II, Tunis, Tunisia, which owns 65.4% of GO's shares.
 GO's immediate parent is TT ML Limited, a fully owned subsidiary of Tunisie Telecom, established as a special purpose vehicle for holding GO's shares.
 The Tunisian Government holds a 65% shareholding in Tunisie Telecom, and Emirates International Telecommunications (EIT), a subsidiary of Dubai Holding LLC, owns the other 35%.